How SWOT Analysis Can Unlock Potential of Your Patent Portfolio

 Running a successful organization is not an easy task.
 There are multitudes of goals to track, competitors to beat and a product line to build and protect to survive in the cut-throat race.
 During those times, a patent portfolio is the best weapon for an organization that can act both as a shield and sword when the need arises.

 A well-planned portfolio can reap a high ROI.
-In another article, I’ve explained how one can increase ROI of a portfolio.
-You can read the article here: how to add high ROI generating patent patents in your portfolio?
+In another article, I’ve explained how one can increase the ROI of a portfolio.
+You can read the article here: How to add high ROI generating patent patents in your portfolio?

-But what if you have a portfolio at hand containing thousands of patents that were obtained merely to protect your product line or be used as bargaining chips when the need arises?
+But what if you have a portfolio containing thousands of patents that were obtained merely to protect your product line or be used as bargaining chips when the need arises?

 What if they have a potential licensing value you do not know of?